marjiasdk/Water-Intake-Tracker-App/README.md

 ## Water Intake Tracker App
 This web application was made for the CFG Introduction To JavaScript course.
-The topic assigned to me was 'Health' and I created a water intake web application to reflect the nature of the topic.
+The topic assigned to me was 'Health' and I created a water intake tracker web application to reflect the nature of the topic.

 ## Features
 * Add glasses of water